-Firaxis are up on Bethesda levels of supporting the modding community these days and while they seem to have left the community to their own devices, they have made it so easy for modders to really change the whole game.
+The developers at Firaxis are big supporterss of XCOM 2 mods, and while they seem to have left the community to their own devices they havealso made it so easy for modders to really change the whole game.
 Showing their commitment to the fans, Firaxis actually teamed up with Pavonis Interactive (the creators of the original Long War mod for Enemy Unknown) to make sure that the modding tools were as streamlined as they could be before releasing them into the wild.

 Below is a selection of some of our favourite mods from the venerable turn-based strategy game, although it’s worth pointing out this is a slightly fragmented list due to the slightly weird nature of the XCOM 2 DLC library.

 The difference between vanilla XCOM 2 and War of the Chosen is a little bit like night and day, so the modding objectives for both versions of the game can be quite different.
 A mod for one won’t necessarily work for the other without some tinkering.
 Some mods on our list have versions available for both, and we’ve marked them where relevant.